 - 1. All regular faculty members who have been at Occidental for at least one year are expected to serve as academic advisers.
-Full time coaches hired before 1997 and Other faculty members with faculty voting rights (see V.B.2) may serve as academic advisors when appropriate. - 2.
+Other faculty members with faculty voting rights (see V.B.2) may serve as academic advisors when appropriate. - 2.
 Faculty advisers assist students in planning a program of study in light of their expressed interests and college requirements.
 This planning should not be limited to a single semester but should extend through the student's college career. - 3.
 When faculty advisers are aware of student problems of a nonacademic nature, they are urged to consult with the Dean of Students.